nguyenphuminh/JeChain/README.md

 Thanks a lot for your help, I really appreciate it!

 ## Copyrights and License
-Copyrights (c) 2021 Nguyen Phu Minh.
+Copyrights © 2021 Nguyen Phu Minh.

 This project is licensed under the MIT License.